What should the Admission Office do if we have a new or amended program to be available for international students?

 Waiting for SEVIS record to be released from previous school or institution for transfer student

-Waiting for OPT end date or current program end date for change level student
+Waiting for OPT end date for change level student

 8. Can an international student already in the U.S. transfer their F-1 or J-1 record to Penn?